 If you are looking for practical experience, then Seneca College is the place to go.
 As the professors are also professionals, students are armed with hands-on learning received directly from experts.
 “You will get the opportunity to practice what you are being taught and by doing so, you will be building a network at the same time with a potential employer,” she explains.

 As a college, Seneca has been making a lot of waves recently for its innovative programs and departments.
 For instance, did you know that the Animation Department is an Oscar-winning department and Seneca’s School of Creative Arts and Animation is ranked among Canada’s top training programs for animation and special effects?
 Seneca also has the only aviation technology-based degree program in Canada.
 For anyone with an entrepreneurial spirit, Seneca has a HELIX (Health Entrepreneurship and Lifestyle Innovation Xchange) program where students are invited to explore entrepreneurship as a career option and advance their venture ideas.
 Through this program, students are coached and mentored and can even receive funding for their business ideas.

 Seneca offers practical and immersive learning and puts you in touch with professionals and potential employers in your line of study.
 “Our professors urged us to register with the Project Management Institute and having done so has opened numerous networking opportunities for me, as I am now constantly in touch with experts in the project management field,” says Christine.

 Seneca College has so much to offer international students from around the world!
-If you are interested in finding out more about Seneca College, visit their undergraduate and postgraduate profile pages on SchoolApply, and start your application now!;
+If you are interested in finding out more about Seneca College, visit their university profile page on SchoolApply, and start your application now!;